agpirie/agpirie.github.io/README.md

-#Bess' Website on GitHub!
+#Andrew's Official Website
-Please give credit to me (Andrew Pirie a.k.a. agpirie) for this website base
+The official website of Andrew Pirie!